Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 # Code Institute Milestone 2
 ## Interactive Frontend Development

 A project using public APIs from google and EmailJS to produce a website for an author.
 Both english and swedish versions of the site are available.
+The site is hosted [here](https://www.patrikaxelsson.one/MS2/index.html).

 ## Table of contents: